d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 ## Decoder-Only

-We have reviewed encoder-only and encoder-decoder Transformers.
+We have reviewed encoder-only and encoder--decoder Transformers.
 Alternatively, decoder-only Transformers
-remove the entire encoder and the decoder sublayer with the encoder-decoder cross-attention from the original encoder-decoder architecture depicted in :numref:`fig_transformer`.
+remove the entire encoder and the decoder sublayer with the encoder--decoder cross-attention from the original encoder--decoder architecture depicted in :numref:`fig_transformer`.
 Nowadays, decoder-only Transformers have been the de facto architecture in large-scale language modeling (:numref:`sec_language-model`),